Browns expected to sign WR Kenny Britt to four-year, $32.5 million deal, according to report

 The Browns already had their own 1,000-yard receiver in Terrelle Pryor, and they want him back.
 But he's set to hit the open market when free agency kicks off and has other suitors.

-The Philadelphia Eagles had previously been set to sign Britt, but now the Browns have an agreement with him.
+The Philadelphia Eagles had been in the running to sign Britt, but now the Browns have an agreement with him.
+The New England Patriots, New York Giants, Minnesota Vikings and Buffalo Bills pursued Britt as well.

+"It kind of came down to Kenny having a liking to [Browns coach] Hue Jackson from afar," Britt's agent, Fadde Mikhail, said.
+"Hue's the type of offensive mind that Kenny's been wanting to play with a for a number of years since he's been in the NFL."

 Britt has played eight NFL seasons.
 The Tennesee Titans drafted him in the first round (No. 30 overall) in 2009.